 - Brazil, 2018 – Following a request from UNESCO's Emergency Preparedness and Response Unit, the FAR programme was invited to send a representative to participate in the on-site damage and risk assessment in the aftermath of a fire incident at the National Museum of Natural History in Brazil.

 - Croatia, 2020 – Online advice and orientation for museum leaders in Croatia was provided to inform decision-making and the setting up of inter-agency coordination for post-earthquake recovery of affected museum collections and historic buildings.
 UNESCO and INTERCOM collaborated.

 - Lebanon, 2020 – Online advice and guidance for damage and risk assessment, emergency stabilization of structures, technology-enabled emergency documentation, salvage, and temporary storage of affected collections in museums and libraries were provided.
-A small grant for the purchase of emergency supplies and safety gear was supported by the Sharjah Office.
+A small grant for the purchase of emergency supplies and safety gear was supported by the ICCROM-Sharjah Regional Office.

 - Northwestern Europe (Belgium and Germany), 2021 –